 \subsection{Results}

-\textbf{Application Trends.} Figure \ref{rq1-trend} shows the number of groups, packages adopting P2G, and total packages across historical release versions. \ding{182} We observe that the number of groups remains relatively stable whether in a complex Linux distribution (\eg Fedora) or a relatively simplified distribution (\eg OpenEuler).
+\textbf{Application Trends.} Figure \ref{rq1-trend} shows the number of groups, packages adopting P2G, and total packages across all historical release versions. \ding{182} We observe that the number of groups remains relatively stable whether in a complex Linux distribution (\eg Fedora) or a relatively simplified distribution (\eg OpenEuler).
 This suggests that Linux distributions have a relatively fixed group structure. \ding{183} However, most Linux distributions show an increase in the number of packages adopting P2G, especially in more innovative and developer-oriented distributions (\eg Fedora).
 In contrast, in highly stable scenarios (\eg enterprise or server environments), Linux distributions (\eg openEuler) show less variation, as they prioritize reliability and compatibility over frequent changes. \ding{184} The number of total packages continues to increase with version updates.
-This reflects how Linux distributions continuously add new packages to provide more features and support in response to enhanced functionality and growing user requirements.
-For example in Fedora, the number of packages increased nearly tenfold, from 11,410 to 103,176.
+This reflects that Linux distributions continuously offer additional features and support in response to enhanced functionality and growing user requirements.
+For example, the number of packages in Fedora increased nearly tenfold, from 11,410 to 103,176.

-\textbf{Distribution of packages adopting P2G.} Figure \ref{rq1-distribution} shows violin plots with the distribution of packages using P2G and the radio of packages adopting P2G. \ding{182} The number of packages adopting P2G varies significantly across distributions.
-Fedora has a median of 3,544 P2G-adopting packages and openEuler has only 776, which is nearly one-fifth of Fedora's. \ding{183} The distribution of package numbers across versions also varies among Linux distributions.
-Anolis shows significant fluctuations, ranging from 0 to 4,000, whereas openEuler remains within a more stable range of 700 to 800, indicating minimal volatility. \ding{184} The number and radio of packages using P2G are not consistent.
+\textbf{Distribution of packages adopting P2G.} Figure \ref{rq1-distribution} shows violin plots with the distribution and ratio of packages adopting P2G. \ding{182} The number of packages adopting P2G varies significantly across distributions.
+Fedora has a median of 3,544 packages adopting P2G and OpenEuler has only 776, which is approximately one-fifth of Fedora's. \ding{183} The distribution of package numbers across versions also varies among Linux distributions.
+Anolis shows significant fluctuations, ranging from 0 to 4,000, while OpenEuler remains within a more stable range of 700 to 800, indicating minimal volatility. \ding{184} The number and ratio of packages adopting P2G are not consistent.
 Fedora has the highest number of grouped packages (median of 3,544), but a lower ratio of 0.27.
-In contrast, CentOS has fewer grouped packages (a median of 1,297), yet it has the highest ratio at 0.47.
+In contrast, CentOS has fewer grouped packages (a median of 1,297), but it has the highest ratio at 0.47.